netoalvs/qa-lab/README.md

   _Expected Result_: Additional information should appear when hovering over elements.

 - **Iframes Test (iframes.cy.js)**
-  _Description_: Tests interaction with iframes on The Internet.
+  _Description_: Tests interaction with iframes on iFrame Tester.
   _Expected Result_: Text should be typed into the iframe input field successfully.

 - **Download Test (download.cy.js)**